February 18, 2020.

 Take notice that the following hydroelectric application has been filed with the Commission and is available for public inspection.

 f.
 Location: The existing project is located on the South Fork Stanislaus River and in the Tuolumne River Basin, in Tuolumne County, California.
 The project occupies 56.78 acres of federal land administered by the U.S. Forest Service and 2.14 acres administered by the Bureau of Land Management.

 g.
 Filed Pursuant to: Federal Power Act, 16 U.S.C.
 791(a)-825(r).

 j.
-Deadline for filing comments, protests, and motions to intervene: 60 days from the issuance date of this notice.
+Deadline for filing motions to intervene and protests and requests for cooperating agency status: 60 days from the issuance date of this notice.

-r.
-Comments, Protests, or Motions to Intervene: Anyone may submit comments, a protest, or a motion to intervene in accordance with the requirements of Rules of Practice and Procedure, 18 CFR 385.210, 385.211, 385.214.
-In determining the appropriate action to take, the Commission will consider all protests or other comments filed, but only those who file a motion to intervene in accordance with the Commission's Rules may become a party to the proceeding.
-Any comments, protests, or motions to intervene must be received on or before the specified comment date for the particular application.
+n.
+Anyone may submit a protest or a motion to intervene in accordance with the requirements of Rules of Practice and Procedure, 18 CFR 385.210, 385.211, and 385.214.
+In determining the appropriate action to take, the Commission will consider all protests filed, but only those who file a motion to intervene in accordance with the Commission's Rules may become a party to the proceeding.
+Any protests or motions to intervene must be received on or before the specified deadline date for the particular application.